 7 reasons why you should consider professional development

 Great teachers are both passionate and purposeful.
-They are passionate about their students and what they teach, and purposeful in their design of teaching.
+They are passionate about their students and what they teach, and purposeful in how they teach.
 Great teachers develop over time through their commitment to learning—both their students’ and their own.
-And because they recognize that the most important factor for students’ success is the quality of instruction, great teachers pursue continuous improvement.
+And because they recognize that one of the most important factors for students’ success is the quality of instruction, great teachers pursue continuous improvement.

 Here are some reasons why professional development will help you grow.

 Taking a relevant course or workshop can inspire you to try things you haven’t tried before.
 For instance, Universal Design for Learning could aid in reaching all students in a changing student population.
 Project-based learning can benefit English language learners, where collaboration with other students can lead to language acquisition in informal learning settings.
 A course in dyslexia could help you help students with this common learning disability.

 2. You can exchange ideas, stories, and experiences.

 Hearing from other educators can be invigorating and affirming.
 Too often, teachers hear “what” and “how” to teach, rather than being asked about challenges and what they need to be more effective.
 Group work with your colleagues connects new knowledge with the practical realities of the classroom.

 Taking a course, for instance, can help you integrate theory and practice to develop skills in areas important to your teaching.
 Exploring new curriculum content or pedagogy allows you to use cutting edge theory and practice in your classroom.
 Personalizing the professional development to your teaching makes it more effective.

 Workshops provide exploration of current topics in subject areas or classroom practices.
 Since standards are always changing, you can practice new teaching methods with peers before using them in your classroom.
 Workshops can also include hands-on, experiential learning.